-Previous publications reported a reduction of monocyte and DC frequency in patients with severe COVID-19 manifestations (13).
+Previous publications reported a reduction of monocyte and DC frequency in patients with severe COVID-19 manifestations [13].
 To analyze this in our cohort, we determined the frequency of monocytes and DCs within the HLA-DR+ Lin- PBMC fraction at different time points after symptom onset (1-7 [median: 5], 8-14 [11], 15-21 [17], 22-27 [25], 28-35 [32], 36-59 [41.5] and over 60 [68] days) and compared it to that of the healthy control group.
 As expected, a relative reduction of the percentages of monocytes and DCs of total HLA-DR+ Lin- cells was observed in COVID-19 patients with severe disease compared to the healthy control group.
-However, this was not observed in the COVID-19 outpatient group (Figure 1 B, C, gating in supplementary figure S1).
-Concomitantly, nonDCs, which lack typical monocyte and DC markers as well as T, B, NK cell and granulocyte markers (CD3-, CD14-, CD16-, CD19-, CD20-, CD56-, CD66b-, CD123-, CD11c-, CD1c-, CD141-) but expressing CD86^{+/-} and HLA-DR+, were found to be highly represented in patients suffering from severe disease (Figure 1 B, C, supplementary figure S2).
-In outpatients with mild disease, a significant increase of nonDCs was also observed at early time points up to 14 days after symptom onset but was less pronounced than in the hospitalized patients with severe COVID-19 (Figure 1B, C).
+However, this was not observed in the COVID-19 outpatient group (Fig. 1B, C, gating in supplementary Fig. S1).
+Concomitantly, nonDCs, which lack typical monocyte and DC markers as well as T, B, NK cell, and granulocyte markers (CD3-, CD14-, CD16-, CD19-, CD20-, CD56-, CD66b-,

+CD123-, CD11c-, CD1c-, CD141-) but expressing CD86+/- and HLA-DR+, were found to be highly represented in patients suffering from severe disease (Fig. 1B and C; Fig. S2).
+In outpatients with mild disease, a significant increase of nonDCs was also observed at early time points up to 14 days after symptom onset but was less pronounced than in the hospitalized patients with severe COVID-19 (Fig. 1B and C).
 In summary, a statistically significant increase of nonDCs was found during both severe disease and early mild COVID-19 while DC and monocyte frequencies were significantly reduced only in patients with severe COVID-19.

-Dynamic changes in monocyte and DC subpopulations in COVID-19 patients severe disease the percentage of CD14+ CD16- classical monocytes was significantly reduced due to the shift towards intermediate monocytes (Figure 1D, gating strategy supplementary figure S1).
-No major changes in the composition of the DC compartment were observed (supplementary figure S2).
+Dynamic changes in monocyte and DC subpopulations in COVID-19 patients

+Focusing on monocytes, we found an increased percentage of CD14+ CD16+ intermediate monocytes up to 7 days after symptom onset and a reduction of CD14- CD16+ non-classical monocytes in outpatients with mild disease and in hospitalized patients with severe disease.
+In patients with severe disease the percentage of CD14+ CD16- classical monocytes was significantly reduced due to the shift towards intermediate monocytes (Fig. 1D, gating strategy supplementary Fig. S1).
+No major changes in the composition of the DC compartment were observed (supplementary Fig. S2).
 To assess the time course of pDC and cDC1 frequencies within individual patients we restricted the analysis to 20 patients of which at least 3 consecutive samples were available.
-These measurements were grouped into 3 time points after the onset of symptoms: 0 to 15 days (to 15), 16 to 30 days (to 30), and 31 to 70 days (>30).
-This analysis revealed great interindividual variability in the dynamic changes of pDC and cDC1 frequencies with a subgroup of patients showing reduced cDC1 frequencies up to 30 days after symptom onset with recovery thereafter (Supplementary figure S3).
-Absolute counts of cDC1, cDC2 and pDCs were significantly reduced at early time points after symptom onset time point while monocyte counts were not significantly altered in the cohort of outpatients with mild COVID-19 (Figure 1 E).
+These measurements were grouped into three time points after the onset of symptoms: 0 to 15 days (to 15), 16 to 30 days (to 30), and 31 to 70 days (>30).
+This analysis revealed great interindividual variability in the dynamic changes of pDC and cDC1 frequencies with a subgroup of patients showing reduced cDC1 frequencies up to 30 days after symptom onset with recovery thereafter (Supplementary Fig. S3).
+Absolute counts of cDC1, cDC2, and pDCs were significantly reduced at early time points after symptom onset compared to the latest time point while monocyte counts were not significantly altered in the cohort of outpatients with mild COVID-19 (Fig. 1E).